tompao/saas-startup-cto-checklist/README.md

 - [ ] Code
   - [ ] README should describe steps to setup dev environment from scratch, always up-to-date
-  - [ ] Adapt a style guide from day 1
+  - [ ] Adopt a style guide from day 1
   - [ ] Start adding spec tests from day 1
   - [ ] Decide on comments or no comments in code
   - [ ] Use linters to help standardize code as well as make code reviews better for everyone